UN decries rising death toll, rights violations in Haiti

 The U.N. agencies said some gangs even deny access to drinking water and food in order to control the population, aggravating malnutrition.

-U.S. Deputy Ambassador Richard Mills said the new resolution will allow the U.N. mission to promote political dialogue and bolster the capacity of the Haitian National Police to control gang violence and protect human rights.
+U.S. Deputy Ambassador Jeffrey DeLaurentis said the new resolution will allow the U.N. mission to promote political dialogue and bolster the capacity of the Haitian National Police to control gang violence and protect human rights.

 A year after the unsolved assassination of President Jovenel Moïse, gang violence has grown worse and many Haitians have tried to flee a country that seems to be in economic and social freefall.
 Attempts to form a coalition government have faltered, and efforts to hold general elections have stalled.